fannyalden/oddny/README.md

 made with react

-run "npmm start" to run the app
+run "npm start" to run the app